Q. Is online education recognized?

 Q. Is a background check required for enrollment?

-A. No, but each student must complete a statement of eligibility attesting to the fact that they are legally able to own and operate a firearm.
+A. Each student must complete a statement of eligibility attesting to the fact that they are legally able to own and operate a firearm.
 This statement is aligned with ATF regulations.
+Applicants are subject to a background check prior to and/or during their program of study.

 Q. Do I need a Federal Firearms License (FFL) to enroll?